Animal Control Officer

 - Conducting a dog census each year

 It is unlawful for a dog to be unleashed off of the owner's premises in the Town of Tonawanda and Village of Kenmore.
-This includes all parks and recreation areas.
+The leash must be less than 6 feet in length and in complete control of a responsible person.
+This also applies in parks and recreation areas.
 The fine for this offense ranges from $25 to $250.

 All dogs four months or older are required to be licensed.
 The fine for an unlicensed dog is $25.
 Persons harboring an unlicensed dog will be subject to arrest and fine upon conviction.
 Dog licenses can be obtained at the Town of Tonawanda clerk's office